Best Lightweight Hiking Shoes: Our Top 11 Picks

 Best Budget

-All in all, the Redmond offers similar performance (and looks very similar to) the Merrell Moab 2 but are a little more affordable.
+All in all, the Redmond offers similar performance the Merrell Moab but is a little more affordable.
+Despite a few shortcomings, this made it the standout winner of our Best Budget Hiking Shoe award.

 Key Features